Nick Whiteside: Washington Commanders

 Whiteside was signed by the Washington Commanders as an undrafted free agent on May 3, 2023.
 He was released at the final roster cuts and then re-signed to the practice squad.
 He was elevated to the active roster for the team's Week 17 game against the San Francisco 49ers and made his NFL debut in the 27–10 loss.
 He was signed to the active roster on January 5, 2024, and was released on August 27.

 St. Louis Battlehawks

 On December 3, 2024, Whiteside signed with the St. Louis Battlehawks of the United Football League (UFL).

 Detroit Lions

 On July 28, 2025, Whiteside signed with the Detroit Lions of the National Football League (NFL).
 He was waived on August 26 as part of final roster cuts.
 On October 1, Whiteside was re-signed to the practice squad.
 He was signed to the active roster on October 11.
+Whiteside was released again on November 25 and was re-signed to the practice squad two days later.
+On December 4, Whiteside was signed to the active roster.
+In nine total appearances for Detroit, he recorded three pass deflections and five combined tackles.

+On January 5, 2026, the Lions signed Whiteside to a one-year contract extension.
+On August 30, he was waived as part of final roster cuts and re-signed to the practice squad.